The Caddy

-The Caddy is a 1953 American semi-musical-comedy-sports film starring the comedy team of Martin and Lewis.
+The Caddy is a 1953 American musical-comedy-sports film starring the comedy team of Martin and Lewis.
 It is noteworthy for Dean Martin introducing the hit song "That's Amore".

 Plot

 Harvey Miller, whose father was a famous golf pro, is expected to follow in his footsteps, but Harvey is afraid of crowds.
 Instead, at the advice of his fiancée Lisa, Harvey becomes a golf instructor.
 Lisa's brother Joe becomes Harvey's first client and becomes good enough to start playing in tournaments, with Harvey tagging along as his caddie.
-They encounter a wealthy socialite who Joe wins over.
+They encounter Kathy, a wealthy socialite, who is helping to organise one of the tournaments and there is an immediate attraction between her and Joe.

-Joe's success goes to his head and he begins to treat Harvey poorly.
-They begin to quarrel and cause a disruption at a tournament, so Joe is disqualified.
+Joe's success goes to his head and he begins to treat Harvey as a hindrance.
+They begin to quarrel and cause a disruption at a tournament, causing Joe to be disqualified.
 However, a talent agent witnesses the comical spectacle and advises that they go into show business.

 Harvey conquers his fear and they become successful entertainers.
-At the end, Harvey and Joe meet up with another comedy team who look just like them: Martin and Lewis!
+At the end, Harvey and Joe meet up with another comedy team who look just like them: the real Martin and Lewis.